 You’ve made it.
 You’re a millionaire thanks to that whacky invention, lottery win, lucky investment or deceased relative you never met.
-While wait for your diamond-encrusted slippers to be delivered and your melt your old platinum cards, you're going to want to check out what sort of plastic is available to you.
+While wait for your diamond-encrusted slippers to be delivered and for your old platinum cards to melt, you're going to want to check out what sort of plastic is available to you.
 Or, like the rest of us, maybe you just want to see what the 1% use to spend their money.

 American Express Centurion: A card for the more adventurous (and rich)

 Details about this titanium bad boy are deliberately scarce.
 Rumours suggest you need to be spending $250 000 a year to even be considered for an invitation to receive the card.
 But once you’ve been invited, the world is your oyster - things like a personal concierge to formula one car rentals are at your fingertips.

 If that’s not enough, perhaps an invitation-only golf event at the Hunter Valley is to your liking?

 Hitting a hole-in-one wins you a brand new Maserati Spyder.
 Or maybe free first-class upgrades with every flight, with the option to bring a ‘companion’ on said flight for free.

 And all for the small fee of just $4300 per year.